Anfeh: Salines

-Wide areas of Enfeh and its surrounding are covered by salines.
+Wide areas of Anfeh and its surrounding are covered by salines.
 Along the length of the bay, the salt marshes add a typically pretty note to the landscape, especially with the traditional wind wheel which pumps seawater.
 The production of sea salt is a staple of the local economy.
 "White gold", as it is called, provides for an inexhaustible natural resource which can thus be extracted without endangering the environment.

 Fishing

 Around 415 inhabitants practice fishing on a regular basis.
 The 80 full-time fishermen own their boats and maintain them.
-Fishing is the livelihood and main source of income for many families in Enfeh.
+Fishing is the livelihood and main source of income for many families in Anfeh.
 Fishing boats have sought shelter in the natural harbor of Nhayreh in bad weather conditions.

-The large terraces on Enfeh's rocky coast shelter underwater species feeding on the seaweed and attract large numbers of fish.
+The large terraces on Anfeh's rocky coast shelter underwater species feeding on the seaweed and attract large numbers of fish.
 That place also attracts many anglers willing to fill their baskets with different types of fish.

-Fishing, by itself, is an art in Enfeh, inherited by its ancestors.
+Fishing, by itself, is an art in Anfeh, inherited by its ancestors.